-For what can Diversity Innovation Initiative grant funds be requested?
+For what can CST Innovation Initiative grant funds be requested?

-The funds should be used to support projects and initiatives that aim to increase representation of marginalized groups and address diversity in mathematics, science, and technology.
+The funds should be used to support projects and initiatives that aim to address equality of opportunity in mathematics, science, and technology.
 For questions about specific budget items, email cst.dei@temple.edu.

 What is the expected duration for a funded project?